 The DRL for the facility is based on three components: dose to the public from air emissions, dose from water discharges and dose from gamma radiation.
 For the refinery, dose to the public from air and water emissions is a very small fraction of the public dose limit.
-In 2023 the dose to the public from air emission was <0.00001 mSv and the dose to the public from water emissions was <0.00001 mSv.
+In 2024 the dose to the public from air emission was <0.00001 mSv and the dose to the public from water emissions was <0.00001 mSv.
 The dose to the public from gamma emissions was 0.009 mSv.
 Therefore, the gamma component represents virtually all the estimated public dose.
 A more detailed explanation of the determination of the DRL can be found in the report, Derived Release Limits for Cameco's Blind River Facility, dated August 2018.
 The increase in the gamma component of the DRL in 2020 is a result of utilizing the new DRL calculation and is not attributable to any operational changes or increase in refinery emissions.

 The critical receptor is the hi-vol station at the golf course.
 An environmental dosimeter is placed at the hi-vol station and changed out on a quarterly basis.
 Quarterly results are shown in Table 27 below.
-In 2023, the estimated dose to the public based on results from the dosimeters located at the golf course hi-vol station is 0.9% of the public dose limit, or 0.009 mSv.
+In 2024, the estimated dose to the public based on results from the dosimeters located at the golf course hi-vol station is 0.9% of the public dose limit, or 0.009 mSv.

-Golf Course Hi-Vol Dosimeter Results for 2023
+Golf Course Hi-Vol Dosimeter Results for 2024

-Quarter Background Corrected Result 2
+Quarter Result 1 (mSv) Background Corrected Result 2

-First Quarter 0.01 0.00
+First Quarter 0.03 0

-Second Quarter 0.03 0.00
+Second Quarter 0.04 0

-Third Quarter 0.09 0.00
+Third Quarter 0.04 0

-Fourth Quarter 0.00
+Fourth Quarter 0.05 0

-1 As reported from the service provider 2 Corrected for environmental background (0.11 μ Sv/h)
+1 As reported from the service provider

+2 Corrected for environmental backgrou und (0.11 μSv/h)

-The annual estimated dose to the public for the 2019 - 2023 periods is shown in Table 28 and Figure 15.
+The annual estimated dose to the public for the 2020 - 2024 periods is shown in Table 28 and Figure 15.
 The annual estimated dose in 2022 is 0.009 mSv.

-Dose to the Public (mSv)

-Dose (mSv) 2019 2020 2021 2022 2023

-Critical Receptor 1 mSv/yr 0.005 0.009 0.009 0.009 0.009
+Dose to the Public (mSv) Dose (mSv) Regulatory Limit 2020 2021 2022 2023 2024 Critical Receptor 1 mSv/yr 0.009 0.009 0.009 0.009 0.009 boundary of the CNSC licensed facility.
+The dosimeters are collected and replaced in the field monthly.
+Results from the fence line dosimeters are being reported in the CNSC quarterly reports.